 - They can be customized.
 Bulk bags can be designed to fit the consumer’s specific needs.
 You can customize your bag’s height, diameter, length, fabric, and spout construction.

 - They are economical.
-The price of bulk bags is competitive.
-In addition, when bulk bags are put into action, other supplies (like pallets and packaging) are not necessary.
+The price of bulk bags is extremely competitive.
+In addition, when bulk bags are put into action, other supplies (like pallets and packaging) may not be necessary.

 - They are recyclable.
 FIBCs can easily be reused or recycled.
 For more information on this topic, check out the Recycling Resources provided by the Flexible Intermediate Bulk Container Association (FIBCA).